johnbenac/cursor-watchful-headers/README.md

 # File Watcher with Header Management

-A Python-based file watching system that automatically manages headers in text files and maintains a project tree structure.
+A Python-based file watching system that automatically manages headers in text files and maintains a clean, focused project tree structure.
 Perfect for maintaining consistent file headers and documentation across your project.

 ## Quick Start